Slanted Eyed Japanese Gained a Wisdom on a Street of London

 I recall, that I called him a white pig.
 I

-Still this day, the wisdom I received the man
+To this date, the wisdom I received the man

 on the street is in my mind.